sapthashree15/testshipping/test.md

 3. Include additional features such as sorting the freight rates table based on different columns, filtering rates, or displaying a chart visualization of the rates.

-## Launch and view your react app on the browser
+## Launch and view your React app on the browser

 1. Make sure you are in the utckx-shipping-calculator directory and run the server using the following command.